CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

 most laptop computers these days will have 8 or 16 GB of memory, which is okay to start with if you know a single job will succeed on your laptop.

-	- For your initial tests it is OK to request more memory than your job may need so that the test completes successfully. **The key is to adjust memory requests for subsequent jobs based on the results of these test jobs.**
+	- For your initial tests it is okay to request more memory than your job may need so that the test completes successfully. **The key is to adjust memory requests for subsequent jobs based on the results of these test jobs.**